ArtifexSoftware/ghostpdl/README.txt

 additional support for PostScript and PDF.
 In xps/obj/gxps a build with support for XPS.

-NB We have seen some problems with the optimized PCL build on x86_64 with gcc 4.x.
-If you have trouble getting correct output, try building with -O instead of -O2.

 ===

 The same executables can be built with Microsoft Visual C by running